datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

        service: ambassador
    ```

-   Note that the `spec.ports` has been changed so both the HTTP and HTTPS ports forward to the cleartext port 8080 on Ambassador.
+   Note that the `spec.ports` has been changed so both the HTTP and HTTPS ports forward to the cleartext port 8080 on $productName$.

 * **Host:**

-   The `Host` configures how Ambassador handles encrypted and cleartext traffic.
-The following `Host` configuration will tell Ambassador to `Route` cleartext traffic that comes in from the load balancer:
+   The `Host` configures how $productName$ handles encrypted and cleartext traffic.
+The following `Host` configuration will tell $productName$ to `Route` cleartext traffic that comes in from the load balancer:

    ```yaml
    apiVersion: getambassador.io/v2